HL7/VhDir/pages/_includes/vhdir-endpoint-intro.md

 1. At least one indication of the type of content the endpoint supports in `endpoint.payloadType`
 1. One technical address for connecting to the endpoint in `endpoint.address`
 1. One indicaton of the technical protocol for transmitting data used by the endpoint in `endpoint.protocol`
-1. For each use case supported by the endpoint, one indication of the type of services provided in `endpoint.useCase.type`
+1. For each use case defined for the endpoint, one indication of the type of services provided in `endpoint.useCase.type`

 **Profile specific implementation guidance:**